 If you don’t believe your bearded dragon has tail rot or yellow fungus… it could just be that they have a little bit of bruising on their scales or are having a rough shed.

-If within 3 days the rot or wound doesn’t appear to be getting better, take your bearded dragon in to the vet for a checkup as this could be due to something more serious and require proper antibiotics.
+Please Note: If within 3 days the rot or wound doesn’t appear to be getting better take your bearded dragon in to the vet for a checkup as this could be due to something more serious and require proper antibiotics.

-Because of this, if your bearded dragon doesn’t improve in their condition after a couple days, just take them to the vet.
+✅ Pro Tip: It’s important to note that with bearded dragons, things can progress quickly and lead to irreversible consequences.
+So, your best bet at helping your pet overcome any illness, fungus, or diseases is early detection.
+Because of this, if your bearded dragon doesn’t improve in their condition after a couple days, please just take them to the vet.